 They are an opportunity for you to find out, if I am the right person for you and whether the way I work will suit you.

-£50 for a talking therapy session or 1:1 coaching.
+£50 for a talking therapy session.

 These sessions are an hour long.